bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 Charlie clicks on the `bitcoin:` URI in his browser.
 His browser's URI handler sends the URI to his wallet program.
-The wallet is aware of the Payment Protocol, so it parses the `r` parameter and sends an HTTP GET to that URL looking for a payment request.
+The wallet is aware of the Payment Protocol, so it parses the `r` parameter and sends an HTTP GET to that URL looking for a PaymentRequest message.

-The PaymentRequest message may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly-accessible HTTPS URL with a guess-resistant part is typically used.
+The PaymentRequest message returned may include private information, such as Charlie's mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly-accessible HTTPS URL with a guess-resistant part is typically used.
 The